gulmert89/studyRoom_docker/README.md

 ===========OLD NOTES BELOW.
 WILL BE REVISED.===========<br>
 ========================================================<br>

-### Lesson 36: Rebuilds with Cache
-* Assume we added another `RUN` command (e.g. `RUN apk add --updage gcc`) to the Dockerfile and build it once more.
-This time, the Docker will use the cache and don't create a new intermediate container as mentioned above to fetch and install that package previously built.
-See the `---> Using cache` line in the terminal log.
-* This makes Docker installs much more faster.
-* Order of the operations matters even though the packages stay the same!
-If you change the order, Docker won't use the cached versions.
-### Lesson 37: Tagging an Image
-* It is easier to use an image tag instead of its image ID.
-So, you can use the `-t` tag flag to define a name to your image.

-* `docker build -t mert/mydockerproject:latest .`

-* This is a naming convention:
-    * `your_docker_id/repo_or_project_name:version`
-    * It's better to use a version number instead of `latest`.
-* Then you use:

-* `docker run mert/mydockerproject` (If you don't specify version, it'll use the latest by default.)
-### Lesson 38: Manual Image Generation with Docker Commit
-* We are not going to use this method much or at all but it's fun to learn.

-* `docker run -it alpine sh` <br>
-* `# apk add --update redis` (we are in that container's shell!)<br>
-_- - - Switch to another terminal - - -_<br>
-* `docker ps` (Get the running container ID) <br>
-* `docker commit -c "CMD ['redis-server']" 42d67b4a3bcc` <br>
-* `sha256:598729347yuıh54jb43k25hj4b6........` <br>
-* `docker run 598729347yu` (Docker gets the rest of the ID.
-Don't need to write it all.)

-## Section 4: Making Real Projects with Docker (`simpleweb`)
-### Lesson 42: A Few Planned Errors
-* `npm install` the dependencies for Node JS Apps.
-* `npm start` to start up the server.
 ### Lesson 44: Base Image Issues
 * You can look for specific tags from images on the Hub.
 * `alpine` version/tag means that you are using the most stripped down version of that image.